rhine3/audiomoth-guide/resources/analysis-software.md

 You should always judge the performance of an analysis method by its performance on *your* dataset.
 Analysis methods are often published along with metrics to describe their performance, such as accuracy, precision, and recall.
 However, different recording conditions or different distributions of sounds present in your dataset can result in starkly different performance of the same method.

+**Audiomoth-specific**: user-generated tools for AudioMoths
+* [fieldtools](https://github.com/nilomr/fieldtools) (free) - plan deployments copy/format large numbers of SD cards simultaneously
+* [audiomoth-scripts](https://github.com/nwolek/audiomoth-scripts) (free) - a variety of spectrogram visualization bash scripts.
+Also includes script to rename AudioMoth hex files to human-readable filenames.

 **General listening and viewing**: general-purpose, non-bioacoustics software for listening to/editing recordings and generating spectrograms.
 * [Adobe Audition](https://www.adobe.com/products/audition.html) (paid) - geared toward sound editing
 * [**Audacity**](https://www.audacityteam.org/) (free) - simple, lightweight listening and spectrogram viewing, comparison, and manipulation
-* [audiomoth-scripts](https://github.com/nwolek/audiomoth-scripts) (free) - a variety of spectrogram visualization bash scripts.
-Also includes script to rename AudioMoth hex files to human-readable filenames.
 * [**librosa**](https://librosa.org/librosa/) (free) - Python package with audio loading, spectrogram creation utilities, and per-channel energy normalization
 * [GoldWave](https://www.goldwave.com/) (free) - view and manipulate audio
 * [Reaper](https://www.reaper.fm/) (free) - spectrogram visualization; enables Python and C/C++ coding within